garrett361/transformers_notes/main.typ

 In order to parallelize the above $T$-ways, we simply shard across the dimension $a$ which indexes the different attention heads.
 The
-$"MHA"$ computations all process in embarassingly-parallel fashion, and an all-reduce is needed to complete the sum over the
+$MHA$ computations all process in embarassingly-parallel fashion, and an all-reduce is needed to complete the sum over the
 $a$-index across devices.